MIROC-DOC/model_description/md_en/p-solv.md

 $$

-This can be solved by LU decomposition or some other method.
-Normally, $M^u_{k,k'}$ is easy to solve since it is a triple diagonal.
-After solving the problem, (13) is used to compute
-We calculate the consistent flux to this method.
+This can be solved by methods such as LU decomposition.
+Since $M^u_{k,k'}$ is usually a triple diagonal, it can be solved easily.
+After solving the problem, the consistent fluxes are calculated using (534).
 The same is true for $v$.

 ### implicit time difference coupling